A

 II) caused a huge power vacuum in Central Europe as well as

-overseas.
-During the War of the Spanish Succession (1701-1714)
+During the War of the Spanish Succession (1701-1714) Austria

-by Prince Eugene of Savoy this struggle was finally resolved
+Prince Eugene of Savoy this struggle was finally resolved

 by England’s partisanship.
 After first supporting the